The World’s Best HTML Template

 8. On June 5, 2008, 10:38 CEST, Jens Oliver Meiert said:

-Richard, well, don’t focus too much on the exemple p element.
+Richard, well, don’t focus on the exemplary p element.
 It’s a placeholder for whatever the document in question consists of, and the document should of course use an appropriate structure.

 9. On July 26, 2008, 14:48 CEST, Bryan said: